 I only ate street food from vendors who were serving lots of Guatemalans.
 Outside of the La Merced church in Antigua is a street food market that is very popular with locals and foreigners alike.
 I ate there a lot.
 My friend also ate street food all the time from the vendors at the park near Iglesia San Pedro Apostol.

-I have heard from locals to avoid the street food vendors and stalls in the Local Market as those are not very clean.
+I have heard from locals to avoid the street food vendors and stalls in the Central Market in Antigua as those are not very clean.

 So even if I didn’t get sick, it doesn’t mean that you won’t get sick.

-My rule of thumb when buying street food is this:
+My rules when buying street food is this:

 Check out a list of the best street foods to eat in Guatemala.